yoasyo25/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 * How are you different today than when you first started at Turing?
 Where are you stronger now than on day 1?

-* Considering how you describe these themes, how do you want others to see you?
+* Considering how you describe these themes, how do you want others to see you as you continue to progress through Turing?

 * How might these themes play a role in describing your Turing story?